Mirage-AV/CH5-Discovery-Style/README.md

 Releasing this as is, with no support provided.

 # Graphics
-All icons are from the CRestron Neo theme
+All icons are from the Crestron Neo theme.
+The Dpad image is my own, created in Adobe XD, you are welcome to use it for any other projects.

 # Installation
 First you will need to install node.js from https://nodejs.org